 • Texts with errors that students must correct

 • A written production of approximately 300 words on a general subject in the field of education.
-Students will be graded on the relevance and appropriateness of information, the clarity of the message, organisation of ideas and accuracy of language.
+Students will be graded on the relevance and appropriateness of information, the clarity of the message, organization of ideas and accuracy of language.

 The oral interview will require that students give information about themselves, as well as discussing their response to the written production.